Your phone rings or you get a text notification interrupting you. You rush to answer and – it is a telemarketer!

 NoCall.Wisconsin.gov or by calling (888) 382-1222.
 You must call from the phone number you wish to register.

-Telemarketers have up to 31 days from the date you register to stop calling you.
+It will take up to 31 days from the date you register for telemarketers to stop calling you.
 Once you have registered your number, it will remain on the registry indefinitely unless you choose to remove it or you change telephone numbers.

 Screen your telephone calls.
 Use an answering machine or voice mail or such services as Caller ID or Privacy Manager, which may involve a phone company fee.
 However, be aware of “Caller ID spoofing”.
 There are technologies being used which can “spoof” the phone number or name appearing on your Caller ID.
 Spoofing means the number or name appearing on your Caller ID is not that of the actual caller or person texting you.